peterstansfeld/palavo/README.md

 ### Thoughts

-It's pretty remarkable that the RP2350 can output a DVI signal.
+I find pretty amazing that the RP2350 can output a DVI signal.
 However, the DVI frame buffer currently uses a lot of SRAM and this reduces the amount of signal data we can capture.
-Also this configuration doesn't leave many pins free to capture external signal data - only 7, namely: GP15, 20, 21, 22, 26, 27 and 28.
+Also this configuration doesn't leave many pins (between 7 and 11) free to capture external signal data.
 We could lose the VGA output pins and gain a little SRAM by freeing up the VGA frame buffer, but if we had a second Pico 2...

-## Configuration 29
+## Configuration 21

-#### PALAVO_CONFIG=29
+#### PALAVO_CONFIG=21

-If we use a second Pico 2, and change the VGA_Out\*s to VGA_In\*s we can make a VGA (6-bit logic level) - DVI Converter.
-If we lose the Infra_Red_RX we can squeeze in VGA_Out_CSYNC and VGA_Out_RGB to provide a monochrome VGA output for testing purposes, which can also be mirrored to the DVI output.
+If we use a second Pico 2, and change the VGA_Out\*s to VGA_In\*s we can make a [6-bit logic level] VGA - DVI Converter.
+We can also squeeze in VGA_Out_CSYNC and VGA_Out_RGB to provide a monochrome VGA output for testing purposes, which can be mirrored to the DVI output.

 ```
        VGA_In_VSYNC  GP0  1       USB      40 VBUS